top of page

 Avenida da Liberdade — For a Quieter Base with Easy City Connections

 Avenida da Liberdade is Lisbon's grandest boulevard and has a slightly calmer feel than the old city while remaining very well connected.
-This is where we based ourselves, and I appreciated having green space within easy reach (Parque Eduardo VII is at the top of the avenue, with a playground and views over the whole city), and the ability to walk to the main sights without too much effort.
+You have green space within easy reach (Parque Eduardo VII is at the top of the avenue, with a playground and views over the whole city), and the ability to walk to the main sights without too much effort.
 Several good restaurants are within easy reach, and Uber into the city centre is quick.

 4. Inspira Liberdade Boutique Hotel (from around £100/night)